-From the date of the signing of this Agreement, up to and including the time this letter is renegotiated, the City of Trail intends that the number of full-time employees or calculated equivalents on the payroll will not fall below fifty five (55).
-A full-time equivalent (FTE) is calculated based on the time worked and for this purpose, one (1) full-time equivalent is based on 1, 800 regular hours worked.
+From the date of the signing of this Agreement, up to and including the time this letter is renegotiated, the City of Trail intends that the number of full-time employees will not fall below fifty (50).

 If the City does not provide employment to the number specified, it will take action as soon as practical to increase the level of employment to the amount specified and do so within thirty (30) days of becoming aware of the shortfall or calculate and pay the average annual salary saved in a lump sum to the Union on an annual basis.
-In this regard, the City will provide the Union with the calculated number of Full-Time equivalents each year on or before March 31 and will also issue payment for any shortfall at this time.
+In this regard, the City will provide the Union with the number of Full-Time employees each year on or before March 31 and will also issue payment for any shortfall at this time.